 I did not have the luxury of time, so I used my stick blender to whip up the coconut oil and essential oils and was pleased with the results.

 When your Healing Vapor Rub is soft, fluffy, and to your liking, transfer it to a small, clean jar and you are done.

 That’s it.
 Were you expecting something more difficult?

-- Cedarwood is not what I would call a mainstream essential oil so consider it’s use optional.
-That said, I am convinced that it’s ability to break up phlegm was a factor in the success of quickly nailing the symptoms of chest congestion.
-More about that below.
+- Cedarwood is not what I would call a mainstream essential oil, so consider its use optional.
+That said, I am convinced that its ability to break up phlegm was a factor in the success of quickly nailing the symptoms of chest congestion.
+More about that is below.

 How to Use DIY Healing Vapor Rub